MattDierick/RTD-AzureAD-APM/source/class2/module2/module2.rst

       :align: center
    |

 #.
-Behind the scene, the deployment creates an Azure Enterprise Application for Bluesky.
-We can see it in Azure portal (you don't have access in this lab).
+Behind the scene, the deployment creates an ``Azure Enterprise Application`` for ``Bluesky``.
+We can see it in ``Azure portal`` (you don't have access in this lab).
 With this Enterprise Application, Azure knows where to redirect you when authenticated.
 And this app has the certificate and key used to sign the SAML assertion.

    .. image:: ../pictures/module2/azure_portal.png
       :align: center